Information on preventing back pain is also available in Spanish:.

 Picking Up a Light Object

 To lift a very light object from the floor, such as a piece of paper, lean over the object, slightly bend one knee and extend the other leg behind you.
-Hold on to a nearby chair or table for support as you reach down to the object.
+Hold on to a nearby chair or table for support as you reach down to grab the object.

 Picking Up a Heavy Object